 What about other face coverings?

-Researchers from Duke University published an article in August 2020 that answers this question.
+published an article in August 2020 that answers this question.
 It turns out that other face coverings, like neck fleeces or gaiters, may be more harmful than not wearing a mask.
 They turn large (potentially infected) droplets into smaller droplets than can linger in the air longer.
 Knitted masks also did not perform well, whilst surgical masks and home-made cotton masks were blocking the droplets and offered a good protection.
 Fitted, non-valved N95 masks were the most effective in blocking droplets.